TooYoungTooSimp/lyc.xuming.studio/wwwroot/index/index_new.md

 I felt like I fell into the same trap I had failed to escape before, as I mentioned in a past post.
 Exactly the same.

 Around me, people are working with 8x H100 compute platforms, doing cutting-edge research on multimodals, agents, MCP, and whatever else.
-Meanwhile, I’m just digging for oil in the mountains—fixing printers and configuring SMB sharing.
+Meanwhile, I’m just digging oil, extracting gas in the mountains literally—fixing printers and configuring SMB sharing.
 Once again, I felt left behind.
 Defeated.
 Frustrated.

 I tried to figure out what exactly causes this disappointment.
 Is it the gap between my current situation and the groundbreaking work happening around me?
 I imagine reversing roles: me at the forefront of technology, and others handling more traditional tasks.
 Would that make me feel better?
 I doubt it.
 The answer is simply, no.